keogami/conf/README.md

 # Conf
-I don't remember where the paths for my .configs, but conf does.
+I don't know where my configs are, but conf does.
 Just tell it to alias the path you want it to remember:

 ```bash
 conf alias hypr ~/.config/hypr